Holocaust Museum Houston “Guardian of the Human Spirit” Luncheon

-This is the speech he gave in accepting the award after being introduced by University of Texas System Regent Janiece Longoria:
+This is the speech President Fenves gave in accepting the 2017 “Guardian of the Human Spirit” award after being introduced by University of Texas System Regent Janiece Longoria:

 Thank you, Janiece for that beautiful introduction.
 This is a special day for The University of Texas at Austin, and it is only fitting that you — a distinguished alumna, a UT System regent and one of our university’s greatest supporters, should be here to make this moment possible.
 Thank you for your sincere words.
 Thank you for your leadership.
 And thank you for your friendship.

 It is an honor to be in Houston, along with so many of the Longhorn family and leaders of the city and the state of Texas.

 The resilience of the people of Houston after Hurricane Harvey has been an example to the world, and this museum embodies their spirit.
 The motto “Houston Strong” is not just a couple of words, but a way of life in this great city.

 I am humbled to be recognized by Holocaust Museum Houston.
 The work that you do is vital.
 You teach.
 You preserve.
 You enable us to remember and learn.
 I want to say thank you to every Museum staff member and, especially, to the many volunteers.
 I am very grateful.

 In our busy lives, and in this noisy and complicated world, the Museum is a place for remembrance.
 We remember through stories.

 Each of you here has a story — a life, a family, a history — that is unique.
 We take our own paths.
 We make difficult decisions.
 We fall in love.
 We choose careers.
 We leave behind a legacy that is our own.
 And in this country, we have a longstanding belief in the power of the individual.
 A belief that our lives are the result of — well, us.

 But the reality is that our lives are not only the product of our ambitions, our talents, and a singular focus.
 Our lives unfold as our individual story intertwines with the stories of others — it’s happening right now, while we are in this room together.